deependhulla/addon-for-proxmox-ve-8/README.md

 - iptraf for bandwidth and traffic monitoring
 - elinks for console browsing
 - curl for some downloading
+- ipmitool for IKVM Management
+- lm-sensors for getting CPU temp on main-host and other info
 - net-tools, old style tools like ifconfig
 - php-cli, for easy and fast scripting tools
 - sendemail, a command line smtp sendemail